1. Overview

 3. Connect to SharePoint Excel Services

-Excel Services is a service application that enables you to load and display Microsoft Excel workbooks in SharePoint.
+Excel Services is a service application that enables you to load and display live Microsoft Excel workbook data from SharePoint.
+If you are not sure whether Excel Services is enabled on your SharePoint instance, contact your SharePoint administrator.

 Next, set the SharePoint Site URL and Excel File Name.

-Click the submit button at the bottom of the dialog to begin discovering the available data.
-If you encounter a connection error such as We noticed that you haven't been interacting with this workbook, so we paused your session try selecting the Relay Credentials option in your settings.
+If you encounter a connection error such as We noticed that you haven't been interacting with this workbook, so we paused your session, try selecting the Relay Credentials option in your settings, if applicable.

 4. Define structure